A Possibility in Algorithmic Fairness: Can Calibration and Equal Error Rates Be Reconciled?: Theoretical Results

-In practice, we propose checking \ref{cond-equiv-ii} to identify whether \ref{cond-equiv-i} holds.
-To do so, we use Bayes' rule to write \eqref{npv-ppv-prelim} as group-specific restrictions on true and false positive rates so that we can consider them in the same space as the equal error rate constraints given by \citet{hardt_equality_2016}.
-The following theorem and the accompanying Figure \ref{fig2} indicates that each restriction \eqref{npv-ppv-prelim} corresponds to a half-space in $\mathbb{R}^2$, and that the fairness feasibility region corresponds to the intersection of those half-spaces with each other and with the equal error rates region $S(L) \cap S(H)$. \begin{theorem} Let $\beta_A =\mu_A/(1-\mu_A)$ denote the group-specific odds ratios, with $\beta_L < \beta_H$.
+In practice, we propose checking \eqref{cond-equiv-ii} to identify whether \eqref{cond-equiv-i} holds.
+To do so, we use Bayes' rule to write \eqref{npv-ppv-prelim} as group-specific restrictions on true and false positive rates so that we can consider them in the same space as the equal error rate constraints given by Hardt et al.~\cite{hardt_equality_2016}.
+The following theorem and the accompanying Figure \ref{fig2} indicate that each restriction \eqref{npv-ppv-prelim} corresponds to a half-space in $\mathbb{R}^2$, and that the feasibile region corresponds to the intersection of those half-spaces with each other and with the equal error rates region $S(L) \cap S(H)$. \begin{theorem} Let $\beta_A =\mu_A/(1-\mu_A)$ denote the group-specific odds ratios, with $\beta_L < \beta_H$.
 Then our fairness criteria are simultaneously satisfiable at cutoff $\bar p $ if and only if there exists $(\alpha_1,\alpha_1) \in S(L) \cap S(H)$ satisfying the two inequalities